-Last year, well before the BICEP2 news, it was announced that researchers at the South Pole Telescope had discovered B-mode polarization in the cosmic microwave background.
-This was a pretty big deal, but it will take some explaining to understand just why.
+This week it was announced that researchers at the South Pole Telescope had discovered B-mode polarization in the cosmic microwave background.1 This is a pretty big deal, but it will take some explaining to understand just why.

 Let’s start with the idea of polarization.
 Light waves are a type of wave known as transverse waves.
 This means their oscillation is perpendicular to their direction of travel.
 You can see this in water waves, where the up and down motion of the wave is perpendicular to its motion along the water’s surface.
 With light waves (and electromagnetic waves in general), the vibration is that of the electric and magnetic fields.